abdrahmansoltan/Learning-Notes/Frontend/DEV/Modules & Bundlers.md

 As our application grows bigger, we want to split it into multiple files, so called “modules”.
 A module may contain a class or a library of functions for a specific purpose.

+> Until ES6, JavaScript had no built-in support for modules, meaning developers had to get creative to split their large codebases into manageable pieces.
+>
+> This led to the emergence of various patterns and tools over the years, such as **IIFEs**, **AMD**, **CommonJS**, and ultimately the native **ES6 modules** we use today.

 ### Problems with script loading (Before modules)

 - We have some problems when trying to run javascript in the browser: